4 EMT Resume Examples & Template

 - Collaborated effectively with paramedics, firefighters, and police officers to ensure seamless coordination during emergency responses

-Hard skills are the ones you pick up when you’re training to become an EMT, and are primarily life saving techniques as well as the ability to use the tools and equipment that are used on the job.
+As an EMT, you’ll need several hard and soft skills.
+Hard skills are the abilities you learn when training to become an EMT, and are primarily life saving techniques and the tools and equipment you use while working.

 Meanwhile, soft skills relate to how you interact with other people.
 You’ll need them to set patients at ease and work effectively with other health care workers.

-Here are 10 hard skills an EMT will need:
+10 hard skills for an EMT resume

 - Patient assessment